 Things That Are Our First Medicated IUI

-We scheduled the IUI for the following day and Chase needed to give his sample about 1.5 hours before our IUI.
-Our IUI was set for 3:30 on Chase’s birthday (what a great birthday present right?!).
-I was really nervous, and I told Chase the whole drive over that I was nervous.
-When the nurse came in she went over the procedure with us and I tried asking questions to make sure I knew what was going down before she did anything to me.
-She asked if I had a full bladder – she said it makes it a lot easier to find the cervix (Remember that if we go through this again…).
-I told her of my past experience and that they had to use a tenaculum to straighten out my cervix (that was seriously traumatizing for me – as you can tell from my nervousness), and she said if she needed she would just use a more rigid catheter.
+Our IUI was set for 3:30pm on Chase’s birthday and he needed to give his sample about 1.5 hours before the IUI.
+Talking to Chase on the drive over I told him how nervous I was.
+When the nurse came in she went over the procedure with us.
+I asked questions to make sure I knew what was going down before she did anything to me.
+She asked if I had a full bladder, and said it makes it a lot easier to find the cervix.
+With my past IUI experience (where they had to use a tenaculum to straighten out my cervix) I explained how nervous I was, and said if she needed she would just use a more rigid catheter.
 There was a little bit quite a bit of cramping (deep breaths and Tylenol) during and after the IUI.
 As soon as she finished she took the catheter out, bumped up the bed so my hips were elevated, and asked that I lay there for 10 minutes.

 Now we are a week into our two week wait (2ww, tww).
-I know there are lots of people who would rather they go it alone without the support, but we did 3 IUI’s without telling our families, and it made it so much harder to not have that support.
-This time we told them and our friends and some extended family – I also posted the picture above on social media to get people praying for us.
+There are lots of people who would rather they go through these IUI’s alone without support.
+We did 3 IUI’s without telling our families, and it made it so much harder to not have that support.
+This time we told them, our friends and some extended family.
+I also posted the picture above on social media to get people praying for us.
 We wanted prayers and positive thoughts flowing towards us so we thought it was important to share.

 Just like everyone else posts about their pregnancy announcements we post our baby making announcement!
 HA!